Episode 7: Failure Week Was Productive

 c37 - more permissive catalyst heuristics for LFCM

 Instead, the evidence said stop.
 That is especially important for the wave-style branches because discretionary intuition can keep those ideas alive far longer than the statistics warrant.
-A reclaim, a higher-low retest, or a failed gap often looks excellent on a chart after the fact.
+A reclaim, a higher-low retest, or a failed gap often looks convincing on a chart after the fact.
 The repo's value here is that it translated those chart narratives into explicit entry windows, retracement bounds, RVOL floors, and regime filters, then showed that the resulting objects still did not clear the bar.

 Why This Week Matters